 - Babies can distinguish between their various environments.
 The habits they pick up at their daycare will not always crossover to home.
 Do not give too much thought to your baby being offered a pacifier at daycare, your baby should be able to understand this is only something they will receive at daycare, and not at home.

 - If you have a set schedule at home, and it varies at daycare, it is okay.
 While it is ideal, it is not the end of the world if the two do not sync up.
 It is preferable, though not essential.

 - When driving home from daycare and your baby is dozing off, do your best to keep them awake.
 Avoid a catnap and put them to bed earlier if it is after 4:00 p.m.
 If you cannot keep baby awake for the ride, ensure they have some awake time before bed to keep a consistent schedule.

-In the end, there is no reason that sleep training and following that schedule at daycare will not work together.
+In the end, there is no reason why daycare and sleep schedules should not work together.
 Know that your daycare providers are on your team.
 Their goal is to create a cohesive schedule for your little one the best they can.
 Keeping your baby well rested keeps you happy, and that is a win-win for your provider.